-“East Cobb is full of gorgeous homes and property values tend to be higher since you get closer to Roswell, Sandy Springs, and Fulton County,” said Ramsey.
+“East Cobb is full of gorgeous homes, and property values tend to be higher, since you get closer to Roswell, Sandy Springs, and Fulton County,” said Ramsey.
 Many homeowners think it’s one of the best neighborhoods in Marietta, GA.

-While you can still find 3-bedroom ranch homes in the $200,000s, stately traditional homes are more common in East Cobb and sell in the $400,000s.
-If you’ve got even more to spend, there are plenty of gorgeous mini-mansions on sprawling estates that are near the $1 million price tag.
+While you can still find 3-bedroom ranch homes, stately traditional homes are more common in East Cobb.
+There are also plenty of gorgeous mini-mansions on sprawling estates.

 Most commercial development in East Cobb centers around two beautiful mixed-use shopping projects — the open-air Merchant’s Walk and the pedestrian-friendly Paper Mill Village, which hosts an awesome food truck night every month.

 “West Cobb is where you tend to get a lot of home for your money,” says Ramsey.
-For example, you can find many 3- to 4-bedroom traditional-style brick homes with modern upgrades for under $350,000.
+You can find many 3- to 4-bedroom, traditional-style brick homes with modern upgrades without breaking the bank.

 But you won’t be stuck with the existing housing stock in this Marietta, GA, neighborhood.
 With more available land in West Cobb than in nearby areas, you can still find a beautiful plot where you can build your own home from the ground up, according to Ramsey.